dmbarbour/glas/docs/GlasObject.md

 A runtime may feasibly drop these annotations or provide effectful access to read and write certain annotations.
 Glas Object annotations emphatically *do not* replace annotations at other layers, such as the Glas program model.

-*Security Note:* Security or privacy sensitive data should paired with some random bits to resist guesswork (cf. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html)).
-Further, it should be marked as sensitive via annotation so runtimes and tools know to aggressively expunge that data and avoid sharing it as part of a larger glob that should is logically unreachable due to use of accessors.
+*Security Note:* Sensitive data should be marked by annotation and paired with some random entropy bits to resist certain attacks (cf. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html)).
+This would make it easier for Glas system tools and runtimes to recognize and erase sensitive data, rather than amortizing updates for performance reasons.

+## Glob Headers

+Metadata about a glob is supported by a simple convention of starting any glob binary with an internal reference, then encoding header immediately following the offset.

+        0x88 (offset to root data) (header data) (root data)

+Header data would an extensible record, i.e. `(attribute:Value, ...)`, encoded using Glas Object.
+These header attributes should be meaningful at the representation layer, i.e. describing properties of the glob container.
+In contrast, *annotations* apply to the represented values.

+Some use cases for glob headers include indicating glob version, adding hints for *Amortized Update* or *Random Access* patterns (see below), and so on.

 ## Summary of Node Headers

+        0x02        External Ref
-        0x03        External Ref
+        0x03        External Bin
         0x04        Annotation

-        0x08        List Drop
+        0x08        Drop
-        0x09        List Take
+        0x09        Take
         0x0A        Array
         0x0B        Binary
         0x0C        Concat